 The coronavirus pandemic affected us all in different ways — many of us lost family members and friends unexpectedly and many of us know someone who lost a family member or friend.
-We are heartbroken for those families.
-We are heartbroken that we have lost friends.
-But most of all, we are heartbroken because we are not able to show our support in person with a hug or a few words of support at their funeral services.
-Our hearts ache knowing these families are not able to be surrounded by the army of friends and relatives they’ve each had supporting them through other, less painful life events.
+We are heartbroken for anyone who experienced a loss during the pandemic, but, most of all, we are heartbroken because we were not able to show our support in person with a hug or a few words of support at their funeral services.
+Our hearts ache to know these families were not able to be surrounded by the army of friends and relatives they’ve each had supporting them through other, less painful life events.

-During these days of social distancing, funeral services look a lot different than they did just a month ago.
-Gatherings are limited to 10 people or less, leaving some family members, friends, co-workers and neighbors searching for ways to show their support and celebrate the life of their loved one.
+During the days of social distancing, funeral services looked a lot different than they did before the pandemic.
+Gatherings were, at one point, limited to 10 people or less, leaving some family members, friends, co-workers and neighbors searching for ways to show their support and celebrate the life of their loved one.

-Funeral professionals have stepped up with creativity and compassion to help their communities show love and support from a distance.
-The list below is just a sampling of some of the ways funeral directors can care for families and conduct meaningful funeral services during this crisis — these are also ways funeral directors can continue to connect with family members and friends unable to attend a loved one's service in person.
+Funeral professionals stepped up with creativity and compassion to help their communities show love and support from a distance.
+The list below is just a sampling of some of the ways funeral directors cared for families and conducted meaningful funeral services during this crisis — these are also ways funeral directors can continue to connect with family members and friends unable to attend a loved one's service in person.

 Live Stream Services